m-zajac/json2go/README.md

 ## TODO

+- extract common structs (working with nested objects, but not with lists)
 - better atrtibute names
 - try decoding to map if resulting struct has many attributes with same type
 - add examples for JSONParser usage in godocs